RSS

 Walls and Ceiling

 Examine all the ceilings and walls for water stains or dirt.
-We do not often look closely at the walls that surround us, so be careful—there could be residual stains from leaks that have long been fixed or an accumulation of dirt in an area you hadn’t noticed.
+We do not often look closely at the walls surrounding us, so be careful—there could be residual stains from leaks that have long been fixed or an accumulation of dirt in an area you hadn’t noticed.

 Painting the walls may be the best investment you can make when preparing your home to sell.
 You can do it yourself, and relatively inexpensively.
 Remember, the colours you choose should appeal to the widest range of buyers, not just to your own personal taste.
 A shade of off-white is the best bet for most rooms, as it makes the space appear larger and bright.